GStreamer/gstreamer/markdown/contribute/index.md

 # How to Contribute to GStreamer

-This document provides instructions and guidelines for submitting bug reports , feature requests and patches to GStreamer.
+This document provides instructions and guidelines for submitting issues, feature requests and patches to GStreamer.
 The following applies to all these operations:

-- Please use the [GNOME bugzilla][bugzilla] to perform any of the aforementioned operations.
-You will need to create a GNOME bugzilla account if you don't have one yet (yep, that's just how it is.
+- Please use [Freedesktop.org Gitlab][gitlab] to perform any of the aforementioned operations.
+You will need to create a Freedekstop.org Gitlab account if you don't have one yet (yep, that's just how it is.
 Sorry for the inconvenience).

-- Create a new bug if there is no bug report for this issue yet.
-Bugzilla will show you a list of existing and similar-looking issues when you file your bug.
-Please have a look at the list to see if anything looks like it matches.
+## How to File Issues and Request for Enhancements

-  The GStreamer [bugs page][bugs] also has shortcuts for the major components and simple search functionality if you'd like to browse or search for existing bugs.
+### Where to File Issues and Feature Requests

-## How to File Bug Reports and Request for Enhancements
+- Create a new issue if there is no report for this problem yet.

-### Where to File Bug Reports and Feature Requests
+  The GStreamer [bugs page][bugs] also has shortcuts for the major components and simple search functionality if you'd like to browse or search for existing issues.

-After completing the common steps:
+- If you are filing a feature request (i.e. anything that is not supposed to work already, that is anything not an issue), please add the *Enhancement* label.

-- If you are filing a feature request (i.e. anything that is not supposed to work already, that is anything not a bug), please set your bug's severity to *enhancement*.
+  Feel free to add any other appropriate already existing labels.
+Please don't create new labels just for your issue.
 This won't affect the way we prioritise the issue, but it will make triaging easier for us.

-- If your bug is about a specific plugin, element or utility library, please prefix the bug summary with `element-name:`, `plugin-name:` or `lib:` and keep the rest of the description as short and precise as possible.
+- If your issue is about a specific plugin, element or utility library, please prefix the issue summary with `element-name:`, `plugin-name:` or `lib:` and keep the rest of the description as short and precise as possible.

   Examples: